raktimgg/RoboPEPP/README.md

 ```
 python test.py --config <path-to-config-file>
 ```
 This will evaluate the model on the `test_seq` specified in your config file, and print metrics including ADD AUC, PCK, and Joint Error.
+If evaluating the sim-to-real fine-tuned models, change the `checkpoint_name` in the config file to the correct .pt file (e.g., robopepp_ssl_realsense.pt)

 ### Sim-to-Real Fine-Tuning